kangleonardo16-eng/homelab/ubuntu-server/README.md

 - How to remotely manage a server using SSH.
 - Basic Linux navigation and file management.
 - How virtual machines can provide isolated enviornments for services.
-- Modern IT infrastructure is built in layers.
+- I learned that modern IT infrastructure is built in layers.
 Each layer has a specific responsibility and relies on abstraction to interact with the layer below it.
 This allows services to be moved, replaced, or rebuilt without affecting the entire system.

 ---